brightcove/brightcove-player-sdk-ios-player-ui/README.md

     * `BrightcovePlayerUI.framework`
 6. (Dynamic Framework only) On the "General" tab of your application target, add 'BrightcovePlayerUI.framework' to the "Embedded Binary" section.
 7. (Dynamic Framework only) On the "Build Phases" tab, add a "Run Script" phase with the command `bash ${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/BrightcovePlayerUI.framework/strip-frameworks.sh`.
 Check "Run script only when installing".
 This will remove unneeded architectures from the build, which is important for App Store submission. ([rdar://19209161][19209161])
-7. (Static Framework only) On the "Build Settings" tab of your application target, add `-ObjC` to the "Other Linker Flags" build setting.
+8. (Static Framework only) On the "Build Settings" tab of your application target, add `-ObjC` to the "Other Linker Flags" build setting.
+9. (Static Framework only) Add the file `bcovpuiiconfont.ttf` from the `BrightcovePlayerUI.framework` bundle directly to your project listing so that the font file is copied into the app bundle.
+In the end, the font file should end up at the same level as the app's `Info.plist` file.
+The font file supplies some of the BrightcovePlayerUI interface elements, but it does not need to be listed in the plist itself.

 Imports
 --------------